agittins/bermuda/README.md

 - A `Distance` sensor which gives the estimated distance from the nearest bluetooth proxy.
   This may help give a more relative indication of presence.

-- A bunch of other fun sensors like "Distance from scanner x" and stuff - these are disabled by default because there are _many_ of them, and enabling lots WILL bog down your system.
+- It also provides a bunch of other fun sensors like "Distance from scanner x" and stuff - these are disabled by default because there are _many_ of them, and enabling lots WILL bog down your system, and cause your `recorder` database to grow - possibly by _a lot_.

 Ultimately, it is hoped to also provide a mud-map of the home, where relative positions of proxies and devices can be visually expressed.
 This assumes that we can (with some level of reliability)